slowbreathing/slowbreathing.github.io/_posts/2020-07-29-MeditatingProcessor-3.md

 # <a name="Core and Uncore:Uncore"></a>
 #### Core and Uncore:Uncore
 We'll look at [Core] and [Uncore] again but this time from the perspective of the power interface.
-How much Power can be saved and how much is the tradeoff in terms of latency.
+How much power can be saved and how much is the tradeoff in terms of latency.

 > * On the uncore we have L3 cache, integrated memory controller, QuickPath Interconnect (QPI; for multi-socket communication), and an interconnect that tied it all together.
 In the Sandy Bridge generation over and above Sandy Bridge, PCIe was integrated into the CPU uncore.
 > * However, just bu looking at the size and number or units on the [Uncore], the potential of latency improvements here are huge

-# <a name="Core and Uncore:Uncore:montioring and Tuning"></a>
+# <a name="Core and Uncore:Uncore:monitoring and Tuning"></a>
-#### Core and Uncore:Uncore:montioring and Tuning
+#### Core and Uncore:Uncore:monitoring and Tuning
 Unlike core performance monitoring, the performance monitoring architecture in the uncore is not standardized across all generations and product lines.
 A common architecture is used on Xeon E5/E7 products starting in the Sandy Bridge generation.
 Very few <strong>uncore</strong> performance monitoring capabilities have been productized on other Intel products.
 We read from and write to the <strong>MSRs</strong> directly.
 This is one of the reasons why less importance is paid to <strong>uncore</strong>.
 The interface to <strong>uncore</strong> is not standard.
-But good news is on the horizon, the Intel's UNCORE frequency driver may be part of mainline kernel as soon as <strong>kernel version 5.6</strong>.
+But good news is on the horizon, Intel's UNCORE frequency driver may be part of mainline kernel as soon as <strong>kernel version 5.6</strong>.
 Till such time <strong>MSRs</strong> are our only hope as we are still on <strong>kernel version 4.15</strong>.
 But we are itching to get on to 5 series.

 The <strong>uncore</strong> makes a far bigger difference because of it's sheer size.

-# <a name="Core and Uncore:Uncore:montioring and Tuning:Hardware Latency"></a>
+# <a name="Core and Uncore:Uncore:monitoring and Tuning:Hardware Latency"></a>
-#### Core and Uncore:Uncore:montioring and Tuning:Hardware Latency
+#### Core and Uncore:Uncore:monitoring and Tuning:Hardware Latency

 > * <strong>Low Frequency</strong>.
 > * <strong>Hardware Latency of the system</strong>.